 Trade or exchange of goods involves several difficulties, which are removed by auxiliaries known as aids to trade.
 It refers to all those activities, which directly or indirectly facilitates smooth exchange of goods and services.

-What are Various Aids To Trade?
+What are various Aids To Trade?
 List ↓

-In the modern times there is a vast distance between centers of production and centers of consumption.
+In the modern times there is a vast distance between centers of production and the centers of consumption.
 This difficulty is removed by an important aid to trade known as transport.
 Transport creates place utility.

 Communication means transmitting or exchange of information from one person to another.
 It can be oral or in writing.
-It is necessary to communicate information from one to another to finalise and settle the terms of sales such as prices of goods, discount allowed, facility of credit, etc.
+It is necessary to communicate information from one to another to finalize and settle the terms of sales such as prices of goods, discount allowed, facility of credit, etc.

 Insurance reduces the problem of risks.
-Business is subject to risks and uncertainties.
+The business is subject to risks and uncertainties.
 These are inevitable in the field of business.
 Risks may be due to fire, theft, accident or any other natural calamity.
 Insurance companies who act as risk bearer cover risks.
-Insurance tries to reduce risks by spreading them out over a greater number of people.
+Insurance tries to reduce many risks by spreading them out over a greater number of people.
 The rate of premium depends upon the type of risks and the period for which the risk is covered.

 It facilitates personal selling.
-Many a times sales force is required to book orders directly from dealers or customers.
+Many a times, sales force is required to book orders directly from dealers or customers.
 Salesmanship is very much required in the sales of services and industrial goods.
 Again the sales force plays an important role in direct marketing, especially in the case of selling insurance policies

 8. Mercantile Agents

 It removes personal difficulties.
-Mercantile agents are middlemen who form a link between the buyers and the sellers.
+Mercantile agents are the middlemen who form a link between the buyers and the sellers.
 They do not carry on business in their own name.
 In the process of distribution, producers and consumers are unable to have direct contact, as consumers are spread over a vast area.
 Mercantile agents remove this difficulty of personal contact.

 There are several types of mercantile agents such as brokers, commission agents, auctioneers, underwriters, insurers, etc.

-9. Trade Promotion Organisations in a Country
+9. Trade Promotion Organizations in a Country

-They attend to difficulties of promotion and development of trade at national level.
+They attend to difficulties of promotion and development of trade at the national level.
 These are the organizations established by the business community to protect and promote their interest.
 They play promotional and developmental role for members.
-They do market research work, act as clearing house of information, put their grievances before the government, make representations, and help business community in many ways.
+They do market research work, act as a clearing house of information, put their grievances before the government, make representations, and help the business community in many ways.

 The examples include Chambers of Commerce, Export Promotion Councils, Indian Institute of Packaging, etc.

-10. Global Organisations for International Trade
+10. Global Organizations for International Trade

 The examples of such global organizations are World Bank, IMF, WTO, etc.